dhabaleshwar/Threat-Modeling-For-Dummies/All About Threat Modeling.md

 Remember, threat modeling should be done by everyone involved in software development, not just security experts.
 It's important to include threat modeling early in the development process to save resources and address risks effectively.

 By understanding potential threats and implementing appropriate controls, we can protect our systems, applications, and user data from harm.
+# Let's Get Started

+## Define Business Objectives
+Before starting threat modeling, it's important to understand the goals and requirements of the application or system you're assessing.
+This includes considering what the application aims to achieve for the business and any security or compliance regulations that need to be followed.

+Example: Let's say you're assessing a shopping website.
+The business objective is to provide a secure and user-friendly platform for customers to browse and purchase products.

+## Identify Application Design
+To perform threat modeling, you need to understand how the application is designed.
+This involves creating a diagram that shows how data flows within the system and identifying trust boundaries (where data changes its level of trust).
+Understanding the design helps assess the likelihood and impact of potential threats.

+Example: In the shopping website example, the design would include how users input their information, how the website handles payment transactions, and how data is stored and protected.

+## Create Design Documents
+Design documents help document and communicate the application's design.
+One approach is the 4+1 view model, which provides different perspectives on the system's architecture.
+The views include:

+- Logical View: Describes the application's object model and how it functions from a functional standpoint.
+It focuses on the system's behavior and relationships between components.

+Example: In the shopping website, the logical view would outline the different parts of the website, such as the product catalog, shopping cart, and user account management.

+- Implementation View: Focuses on the software components and how they are organized in layers or subsystems.
+It helps programmers understand how to build the application.

+Example: The implementation view would show how the different software components, like the front-end interface and the back-end server, work together.

+- Process View: Describes the non-functional aspects of the design, such as how the system handles concurrency and synchronization.
+It helps integrators understand how the different parts of the system interact.

+Example: The process view would show how multiple users can interact with the website simultaneously and how the system handles their requests.

+- Deployment View: Focuses on the physical infrastructure and shows how the software is deployed on hardware.
+It helps deployment managers understand how to set up and maintain the system.

+Example: The deployment view would show how the website is hosted on servers and how those servers are connected.

+- Use-Case View: Describes the central functionality of the system through specific scenarios or use cases.
+It helps all stakeholders, including end users, understand the system's purpose and features.

+Example: The use-case view would outline scenarios like searching for products, adding items to the cart, and completing a purchase.

+By creating these design documents, you have a clear understanding of how the application works and can better identify potential threats during the threat modeling process.

+Remember, threat modeling is about identifying and addressing potential risks to make the application more secure.